nre-learning/proposals/governance.md

 ### Steering Committee

 The Steering Committee is responsible for setting the strategic direction of the Project in accordance with its Mission.
 It provides approval and oversight of the Project’s budget and disbursements, Policy documents and other legal matters, marketing, and other non-technical activities of the Project.
-Committee business will be conducted in English and will be recorded for public access.
+Committee business will be conducted in English and will be documented for later review.

 As a community-led open source project, the majority of work performed to develop and advance NRE Labs and its adoption is expected to be done by community members.
 This work may take the form of technical contributions as described in the Technical Community section, as well as non-technical forms of contribution, including feedback from Users, marketing, design, legal review and other activities.
 Where necessary expertise is not available in the community, the Project may contract with commercial entities, including consultants, for incremental support.
-In addition, the Project relies on commercial hosting platforms to make Lessons available to users.
-Commercial hosting of the development environment is also under consideration.

 The Steering Committee will be composed minimally of a Director, Treasurer, and the Technical Community Leader, and preferably also include a Curriculum Lead and a Marketing Lead, each as a Voter.
 The Committee may choose to admit additional members, such as a User Community representative, on either a voting or non-voting basis, under the Voting procedures described below.